GertKanter/autosys/lab_tips.md

 # Tips for lab

+You don't need to inject new nodes into Docker containers.
+You can create the new package in the host machine (the VM) and run it directly from the VM(same for object detector node).

 ## How to save the changes you've made in the Docker container
 You can save the changes you've made to the files by using
 ```